 Vitamin E oil

 Both a nutrient and an antioxidant, vitamin E oil is beneficial for the skin.
-It nourishes it from within, regenerates cells and can even lighten dark spots.
+It nourishes it from within, regenerates cells, and can even lighten dark spots.
 Because it fights free radicals, it is also beneficial as an anti-aging ingredient.
 Vitamin E oil will moisturize the skin because it absorbs it well.
 Since I used only a drop of this oil in my recipe, here’s the actual question you might have:

 Can vitamin E oil be used as a preservative?
-Yes, it can in oil-based products.
+Yes, it can be in oil-based products.
 It will extend the shelf-life of your (non) vegan DIY cosmetics.
 The thing to know is that this oil in itself is not a preservative, it’s an antioxidant.

-Homemade natural skin serum for mixed skin
+Homemade natural skin serum for combination skin

 Rich Natural Serum for Combination Skin